Agriculture in the Greenbelt

 Agriculture in the Greenbelt demonstrates sustainable agriculture in Canada’s Capital.
 Sustainable agriculture integrates environmental stewardship, economic profitability and social responsibility.
 The Greenbelt farming sector includes 5,400 hectares of good quality farmland.
 The land quality and the favourable climate mean that a wide variety of crops can be produced by Greenbelt farmers.

-Visitors to Ottawa’s Greenbelt can purchase a variety fruits, vegetables and herbs from farm stands.
-The locally grown food can also be purchased at several farmers' markets within the city.
+Visitors to Ottawa’s Greenbelt can purchase a variety of fruits, vegetables and herbs from farm stands.
+The locally grown food can also be purchased at several farmers’ markets within the city.
 Field crops such as corn, soybeans, wheat and hay are grown widely in the Greenbelt.
 Several farms produce milk and meat.
 Find out more in the Ottawa Buy Local Food Guide.

 Greenbelt farms are owned by the NCC and rented to farmers.
 The model of stable public ownership provides unique opportunities for new farmers to establish farms on quality farmland without needing large capital investments.
 If you are interested in renting a farm in the Greenbelt, visit our NCC Properties for Rent section.

 Did you know that there are 84 historically significant agricultural barns in the Greenbelt?
 The large majority of these barns are used for crop storage, cold storage, packaging and processing, as well as to house livestock.

 In an effort to preserve the rich rural landscapes and heritage features of Canada’s Capital Greenbelt, the NCC plans to renovate and restore these barns, and adapt them for modern farming and commercial operations.

 We will begin implementing the strategy in 2017, starting with the barns that are in critical to fair condition.